pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 ## Introduction

 By the end of [Part 4](4-generation-data.md) the fleet matched KEGOC's 2020 capacities.
-[Part 5](5-adapting-costs.md) then replaced generic technology-data costs with sourced Kazakhstan fuel and O&M data, and found that real economics still favor coal, so the coal/gas split is not primarily a costs problem.
+[Part 5](5-adapting-costs.md) then replaced generic technology-data costs with sourced Kazakhstan fuel and O&M data, and found that country-specific economics still favor coal, so the coal/gas split is not primarily a costs problem.
 The model still **sheds about 7.7 TWh of load**, though: roughly 7–8% of Kazakhstan's annual demand, essentially unchanged since Part 4.
 Load shedding means the optimiser could not serve demand at some buses in some hours, so it "dropped" that load at a very high penalty price.
-A validated fleet with real dispatch economics that still sheds load is a signal that the problem is **not generation or dispatch economics** but the **network** the generation sits on.
+A validated fleet with country-specific dispatch economics that still sheds load is a signal that the problem is **not generation or dispatch economics** but the **network** the generation sits on.

 In this tutorial we diagnose the cause, one or more **electrically isolated sub-networks**, and fix it by changing **how simplification handles islands**.
 This is the fastest lever: it re-runs in minutes and does not touch the OSM base network.